Any Joomla components which are not used are a security risk

 How to choose your components

 These are general recommendations, and may not apply in all cases.

-- Try to avoid components which are in alpha or beta stages unless absolutely necessary.
-If they are still under development, make sure you subscribe to the author's newsletter when this exists, to ensure that any vulnerabilites are removed if they surface.
+- Try to avoid components that are in alpha or beta stages unless absolutely necessary.
+If they are still under development, make sure you subscribe to the author's newsletter when this exists, to ensure that any vulnerabilities are removed if they surface.

 - Use popular components, marked as Hot or Editor's pick.
 These are usually stable components.